"I love life, Minnie."

 Also true to great 1970s dad form, Varner's comfortable in his sense of sexual mastery, making only the feint-inest attempt at discretion when driving over to his mistress's.
-Larger than life, committed to his see-gars, Varner demonstrates his excellent child-rearing not in his outrageous procreative demands but in the way he indirectly rewards his children for rebelling against him, which mirrors in turn the way he rebels against society at large, even if he is, in effect, society itself in that town.
-He'd rather have his kids be fight him every step than have them be type of children who cling to their cribs too long, the way Oscar Madison does.
-He even recognizes progress in his spoiled simpleton son Jody not because Jody tried to burn him to death but because he changed his mind, and rushed to rescue him at the last minute.
-That he could have this realization makes him a good 1970's dad!!
+Larger than life, committed to his see-gars, Varner demonstrates his excellent child-rearing not in his outrageous procreative demands but in the way he indirectly rewards his children for rebelling against him, which mirrors in turn the way he rebels against society at large, even if he is, in effect, society itself (at least in that town).
+He'd rather have his kids fight him every step of the way than have them be type of children who cling to their cribs too long, the way Oscar Madison does.
+He even recognizes progress in his spoiled simpleton son Jody, not because Jody tried to burn him to death but because he changed his mind, and rushed to rescue him at the last minute.
+That he could have this profound realization of forgiveness makes him a top flight 1970's dad!!
 And through it all, Welle's Will stays true to his oversize, deep-bellowing way of life and outrageous expressionistic Apache make-up.
 Will Varner loves life, Minnie, and I love Will Varner!